sorbet/sorbet/website/docs/lsp-typed-level.md

 - Signature Help (`textDocument/signatureHelp`)
 - Document Highlight (`textDocument/documentHighlight`)

 These features require type inference to figure out what's under under the cursor **and** where that thing is referenced throughout the codebase:

 - Find All References (`textDocument/references`)
 - Rename Symbol (`textDocument/rename`)

-For this second set of requests, the table below indicates whether the results will include **usages** in `# typed: false` files (in addition to whatever was under the cursor initiating the request).
-For example, Find All References on a constant literal will find all usages of the constant, even references in `# typed: false` files.
-But Find All References on a method definition will only find calls to that method in `# typed: true` or higher files.

 In `# typed: false` files, whether these features will work or be degraded depends on what Ruby construct is under the cursor.
 The following table